 - For elective deferrals, examine the documentation provided by the employee to determine that the employee has no other reasonably available resource to relieve the hardship.
 This can be limited to an employee representation.

-- For elective deferrals, verify that the employee obtained available distributions and loans and was prohibited from making contributions for 6 months after the hardship distribution.
+- For elective deferrals, for plan years beginning prior to January 1, 2019, verify that the employee obtained available distributions and loans and was prohibited from making contributions for 6 months after the hardship distribution.

 - Examine the returned check(s).